 An Honorary member shall be the class granted by The Society in recognition of any individual for outstanding achievement in medicine, allied humanitarian service, or service to the profession of medicine.
 Honorary membership shall not carry with it any of the rights or obligations as those of an Active or Associate Member.

-The Board shall amend this Article II in the event the IMA Bylaws are no longer applicable to The Society’s membership or to ensure conformance with the IMA Bylaws.
+The Board shall amend Article II in the event the IMA Bylaws are no longer applicable to The Society’s membership or to ensure conformance with the IMA Bylaws.

 ARTICLE III -- BOARD OF DIRECTORS